 Binary

 Binary search works by repeatedly splitting an ordered list.
 It starts by looking at the middle of the list.
 If the element is found, the middle of the list is its position.
-If the element being looked at is lower than the desired element (assuming the list is ordered smallest to largest), then its considers everything to the right of the list as a sub-list (using low and high points), and then repeats the process.
+If the element being looked at is lower than the desired element (assuming the list is ordered smallest to largest), then it considers everything to the right of the list as a sub-list (using low and high points), and then repeats the process.
 Time complexity O(log n).